josephbertino/food-delivery-route/DEPLOYMENT.md

 ### Option B: Using Firebase Functions (Alternative)

 If you prefer to use Firebase Functions, you'll need to convert the Flask app to a Cloud Function.
 This is more complex but keeps everything in Firebase.

+I will consider moving to Firebase functions if the project takes off

 ## Step 3: Update Frontend API URL